jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The apprentice drove stakes along my field's edge, measuring carefully.
 I watched him work, my chest tight.
 My father's land.
 My grandfather's.

 "I can't read the mathematics.
 Can you help?"
 I asked the young apprentice when the official was out of earshot.

+"The philosphers tell us the basis of all knowledge is saying 'I don't know'.
+Because you are hoenst, I can help you."

 The apprentice knelt and drew in the dirt.
 He sketched my field's irregular shape, then drew lines inside it, breaking it into triangles and rectangles.